WXKS-FM

-WXKS-FM (107.9 FM), branded as Kiss 108, is a commercial top 40/CHR radio station licensed to serve Medford, Massachusetts, and covering Greater Boston.
-Owned by iHeartMedia, the WXKS-FM studios are in Medford and the transmitter sits atop the Prudential Tower in Downtown Boston.
+WXKS-FM (107.9 MHz), branded Kiss 108, is a commercial contemporary hit radio station licensed to serve Medford, Massachusetts, and covering Greater Boston.
+Owned by iHeartMedia, the WXKS-FM studios are in Medford and the station transmits from atop the Prudential Tower in Downtown Boston.

 History

-The station first went on the air September 1, 1960, as WHIL-FM, a simulcast of sister station WHIL (now WKOX), and broadcasting its own programming after sunset when WHIL signed off.
+The station first went on the air September 1, 1960, as WHIL-FM, a simulcast of sister station WHIL (now WKOX), and broadcasting its programming after sunset when WHIL signed off.
 For much of the 1960s, WHIL and WHIL-FM were country music stations, but in late 1972, both stations switched to beautiful music as WWEL and WWEL-FM ("Well").
-The calls refer to Wellington Square in Medford, where the station studios were located.
+The calls referred to Wellington Square in Medford, where the station studios were located.

-Despite moving the FM transmitter to the top of the Prudential Tower in 1972, WWEL-FM was not very successful as a beautiful-music format.
+Despite moving the FM transmitter to the Prudential Tower in 1972, WWEL-FM was not very successful as a beautiful music station.
 In 1978, WWEL-FM broadcast the night games of the Boston Red Sox as their flagship station (WITS, now WMEX) delivered a poor night signal in much of Metro Boston.
 The stations were sold to Heftel Communications, operated by Cecil Heftel, in early 1979.
-Heftel changed the call letters to WXKS, adopted "Kiss 108" as an identity, and changed to a disco format in January 1979.
-The first song played under this new format was “At Midnight” by T-Connection.
-Under Heftel, the station soared to near the top of the Arbitron ratings, and forced WBOS (which had been first in Boston with a full-time disco format and had a short period of huge success with it) out of the format in early 1980.
+Heftel changed the callsign to WXKS, adopted "Kiss 108" as an identity, and changed to a disco format in January 1979.